 The Japanese Language Proficiency Test

-The Japanese Language proficiency Test (JLPT) will be held at Leiden University on 1 July 2018.
+The Japanese Language proficiency Test (JLPT) will be held at Leiden University on 7 July 2019.
 The JLPT in Leiden is not held in December.
-You can apply before 6 April 2018.
 Before applying, please take a moment to read about the application procedure and practical information below.

 The JLPT is an officially recognised language test organised by the Japan Foundation to evaluate and certify the Japanese language proficiency of non-native speakers.
 It is conducted at various locations throughout the world.
 Having passed the JLPT is often a requirement for those who wish to study at a Japanese university or to work at a Japanese company.

-You can apply from 26 February until 6 April 2018 using the “Register now!” button above.
+You can apply from late February (expected) until 5 April 2019 using the “Register now!” button above.
 In addition to providing some necessary personal information, applicants are required to fill out a small questionnaire.

 After your application has been received, you will be transferred to PayLogic payment services.
 The application fee is € 100,— when paid with iDEAL, and € 105,— when paid through credit card or PayPal.
 The application fees are the same for all test levels.